blackferncreations/germankeycut/framework.md

 ## Stability

-The framework assumes that selection is not primarily a process of rewarding effort.
+The framework treats selection as a mechanism through which a system maintains workable stability.

-It is a process of maintaining workable stability.
+This is different from rewarding effort or intention.

 An offer may be strong and still create persistent instability.

-It may require too much interpretation.
+It may require excessive interpretation.

 Its responsibilities may remain unclear.

-Its public position may not survive contact with its non-public execution.
+Its public position may not survive contact with non-public execution.

 Its performance may vary too much between interactions.

-From a system perspective, continued friction creates cost even when no individual problem is severe enough to produce open rejection.
+From a system perspective, recurring friction creates cost even when no individual problem is severe enough to produce explicit rejection.

 An offer becomes structurally stronger when its continued presence requires less corrective attention rather than more.

-This is why quality alone is not identical to integration.
+This is why quality and integration are not identical.

-Quality is an attribute of the offer.
+**Quality is an attribute of the offer.**

-Integration is a relationship between the offer and the system in which it operates.
+**Integration is a relationship between the offer and the system in which it operates.**

 ---